-10. Hygiene and isolation
+12. Hygiene and isolation

-10.1 Write-up areas may be approved as part of a BC3 facility.
-To be eligible for approval, these areas must comply with BC3 requirements, be constructed such that horizontal surfaces are minimised (for example, minimal shelving), must not be used for generic office functions and should hold only essential reference materials (such as technical equipment manuals).
+12.1 Write-up areas may be approved as part of a BC4 facility.
+To be eligible for approval these areas must comply with BC4 requirements, be constructed such that horizontal surfaces are minimised (for example using minimal shelving), must not be used for generic office functions and should hold only essential reference materials (such as technical equipment manuals).

-11. Waste disposal
+13. Waste disposal

-- 11.1 Where applicable any biosecurity waste must be effectively contained and disposed of in a manner approved by the department and be detailed in a document outlining specific procedures for the disposal of any accumulated waste which may include a section on the: - disposal of waste that is not subject to Import Permit conditions - movement of waste within the AA site where an approved method is not available within the biosecurity area/facility. - 11.2 Solid biosecurity waste must be bagged and placed in an unbreakable container with a secured lid for movement within the building to the approved disposal place. - 11.3 Where waste cannot be disposed of immediately, there must be, at minimum, the provision for: - a separate storage device/area for the temporary holding of goods - storage in lidded bins/containers of an appropriate size which are leak and pest-proof - bins to be labelled 'Biosecurity Waste' - double bagging of waste. - 11.4 Separate storage device/area must be approved by the department and be within the AA site to prevent loss, spillage or unauthorised access. - 11.5 Approved methods of solid biosecurity waste disposal include incineration at a high temperature in a high efficiency EPA approved incineration facility, deep burial, or sterilisation by autoclaving.
+- 13.1 Where applicable any biosecurity waste must be effectively contained and disposed of in a manner approved by the department and be detailed in a document outlining specific procedures for the disposal of any accumulated waste which may include a section on the: - disposal of waste that is not subject to Import Permit conditions - movement of waste within the AA site where an approved method is not available within the biosecurity area/facility. - 13.2 Solid biosecurity waste must be bagged and placed in an unbreakable container with a secured lid for movement within the building to the approved disposal place. - 13.3 Where waste cannot be disposed of immediately, there must be at a minimum the provision for: - a separate storage device/area for the temporary holding of goods - storage in lidded bins/containers of an appropriate size which are leak and pest-proof - bins to be labelled 'Biosecurity Waste' - double bagging of all waste. - 13.4 Separate storage device/area must be approved by the department and be within the AA site to prevent loss, spillage or unauthorised access. - 13.5 The department's approved methods of solid biosecurity waste disposal include incineration at a high temperature in a high efficiency incineration facility, deep burial or sterilisation by autoclaving.

-- 11.6 Minimum autoclaving times after attainment of temperature for goods, residues or biosecurity waste shall be either 121°C: - (core temperature) for 15 minutes - for 30 minutes where core temperature is not measured. - 11.7 Where the 15 minute autoclaving time is used, the BIP must specify how the core temperature has been reached and detail how this temperature was recorded. - 11.8 Biosecurity waste water must be disposed of by an approved method.

-Note: This will require a system to be in place which decontaminates the effluent from the biosecurity/work area, inner change room and, where applicable, shower before being discharged.
-An alarm must be provided to alert persons of any decontamination system malfunction. - 11.9 The use of a waste water disposal method must be approved in writing by the department and may require demonstration of their efficacy to the satisfaction of the department.
-Such methods may require detailed scientific research at the BIP's expense.
+- 13.6 Minimum autoclaving times after attainment of temperature for goods, residues or biosecurity waste shall be 121°C: - (core temperature) for 15 minutes.
+Specify how the core temperature has been reached and detail how this temperature was recorded - for 30 minutes where core temperature is not measured. - 13.7 Biosecurity waste water must be disposed of by an approved municipal sewage system.
+An alarm must be provided to alert persons of any decontamination system malfunction. - 13.8 The use of other waste disposal methods must be approved in writing by the department after demonstration of their efficacy to the satisfaction of the department.
+Such methods may require detailed scientific research.

-- 12.1 To assist in effectively managing the security of the facility the following must be applied: - a logbook kept, recording visitor names, their company and the time and date of visits - the name and telephone number of the facility manager or other responsible person must be displayed near the access doors - a biosecurity sign be displayed on the entry door to the facility.
-Such signs are to include the requirements as stated in 6.1, and in addition, state 'Microbiological Containment BC3 (or QC3) Facility'.
+- 14.1 To assist in effectively managing the security of the AA site, a biosecurity sign be displayed on the entry door to the facility.
+Such signs are to include: - requirements as stated in Part 6.1 above - in addition, state 'microbiological containment BC4 (or QC4) Facility'. - the name and telephone number of the facility manager or other responsible person must be displayed near all access doors